giminni/docker-grav/README.md

 * Install the prerequisite software (See [Prerequisites](#-prerequisites)
 * Download the project with git `git clone https://github.com/giminni/docker-grav`
 * Change into the current project directory with `cd docker-grav`
-* Initialize the project with `${PWD}/grav_bin/grav_mkinit.sh init`
+* Initialize the project with `${PWD}/grav_bin/grav-mkinit.sh init`
 * Reload bash shell with `source ${HOME}/.bashrc`
-* Set the current grav core production and development package version with `grav_setcore.sh all`, older grav core packages version can be set manually, for example with `grav_setcore.sh 1.6.0` for production package version or `grav_setcore.sh 1.7.0-rc.19` for development package version.
+* Set the current grav core production and development package version with `grav-setcore.sh all`, older grav core packages version can be set manually, for example with `grav-setcore.sh 1.6.0` for production package version or `grav-setcore.sh 1.7.0-rc.19` for development package version.
-* Download the grav core production packages with `grav_getcore all grav` or the core development packages with `grav_getcore all grav-admin`, older grav core packages can be set manually, for example with `grav_getcore.sh 1.6.0 grav` for production package version or `grav_getcore.sh 1.7.0-rc.19 grav-admin` for development package version.
+* Download the grav core production packages with `grav_getcore all grav` or the core development packages with `grav_getcore all grav-admin`, older grav core packages can be set manually, for example with `grav-getcore.sh 1.6.0 grav` for production package version or `grav-getcore.sh 1.7.0-rc.19 grav-admin` for development package version.
-* Create the encrypted password for user `grav` with `grav_mkpass.sh <user-password> grav`, the password must contain at least 11 characters
+* Create the encrypted password for user `grav` with `grav-mkpass.sh <user-password> grav`, the password must contain at least 11 characters
-* Create new or use your own SSH private and public key with `grav_mkssh.sh <email-address>` by answering with `1` for create new SSH key or `2` for use own SSH key.
+* Create new or use your own SSH private and public key with `grav-mkssh.sh <email-address>` by answering with `1` for create new SSH key or `2` for use own SSH key.
 The latter case will copy the key from your `${HOME}/.ssh` directory.
-* Create the cache directory with `grav_mkcache.sh grav_cache`
+* Create the cache directory with `grav-mkcache.sh grav_cache`
-* Build the docker image with `grav_build grav grav-admin testing` for the development version or `grav_build.sh grav` for the production version.
+* Build the docker image with `grav_build grav grav-admin testing` for the development version or `grav-build.sh grav` for the production version.
-* Create the data directory with `grav_mkdata.sh grav_data`
+* Create the data directory with `grav-mkdata.sh grav_data`
 * Run the docker image with `grav_run grav grav-admin testing` for the development version or `grab_run.sh grav` for the production version.
-* Enter the command line of the running grav image, with `grav_shell.sh bash grav-admin` for the development version or `grav_shell.sh bash grav` for the production version.
+* Enter the command line of the running grav image, with `grav-shell.sh bash grav-admin` for the development version or `grav-shell.sh bash grav` for the production version.

 ## Installation checklist